carlos-vaz/Hypercom/P2/README.txt

 	Usage:	make clean; make all;

 Slurm/
-	Directory with slurm scripts for weak scaling, convergence, and heterogenous grid tests.
+	Directory with slurm scripts for weak scaling, convergence, grid convergence, and heterogenous grid tests.
 The output of each script is a .out file which can be parsed by awk to retrieve timing and cycle counts.
 	Usage (example):
 		sbatch Slurm/slurm_weak_analysis
 		grep weak_analysis.out -e "time" | awk -F"= " '{ print $2 }'
+		grep weak_analysis.out -e "cycles" | awk -F"= " '{ print $2 }'